Skip to content

 4. Internal company transactions

-If you have multiple companies, it is essential that contracts and flow of money between entities is clear and intercompany transactions are done before June 30, 2017.
+If you have multiple companies, it is essential that contracts and the flow of money between entities are clear and intercompany transactions are done before June 30.